 LSPI creates excessive pressure within the engine’s cylinders, which can cause permanent damage to cylinder walls, pistons, piston rings, connecting rods and spark plugs.
 The internal engine damage caused by LSPI can also lead to catastrophic engine failure.
-Click here to learn more about LSPI and its effects on your engine.
+Learn more about LSPI and its effects on your engine.

 - Will GF-6 apply to every kind of viscosity grade?

-- Does my vehicle need an ILSAC GF-6 motor oil?
+- Does my vehicle need an ILSAC GF-6 engine oil?

-ExxonMobil advises checking your vehicle’s owner’s manual to determine if your engine requires an ILSAC GF-6 motor oil.
+ExxonMobil advises checking your vehicle’s owner’s manual to determine if your engine requires an ILSAC GF-6 engine oil.